Dane County Humane Society celebrates 100 years of animal care

 “People are interested in using their extra time at home to get a new puppy or cat to hang out with," said Evan Hafenbreadl, DCHS public relations coordinator.

 Adoptions have been so popular this past year that sometimes there’s just a few animals at the shelter.
-Most of the animals have come from the Greater Birmingham Humane Society, where more strays are found in the city, and the American Society for the Prevention of Cruelty to Animals.
+Most of the animals, like Joseph, have come from the Greater Birmingham Humane Society, where more strays are found in the city, and the American Society for the Prevention of Cruelty to Animals.

 The COVID-19 pandemic impacted many people’s lives, so it’s no surprise that pets are feeling the effects too.